Chetan6961/EDA-Loans-Data-/README.md

 This project analyzes a dataset containing information about loans.
 It aims to explore patterns, trends, and relationships within the data to derive insights that could inform decision-making in the lending domain.

 ## Dataset
-The dataset used in this project is sourced from [Excel].
-It consists of [2500] of rows and [15] of columns, with each row representing a unique loan instance and each column representing a different attribute or feature of the loan.
+The dataset used in this project is sourced from Excel.
+It consists of 2500 of rows and 15 of columns, with each row representing a unique loan instance and each column representing a different attribute or feature of the loan.

 ## Project Structure
 The project is structured as follows: